 And here’s that conclusion I mentioned

 I told you I hate writing conclusions, and I hope I set your expectations low earlier in this article.
-So, in conclusion, longer blog posts tend to be better for SEO as they rank higher in Google search results.
+So, in conclusion, writing longer blog posts tend to be better for SEO as they rank higher in Google search results.

-You shouldn’t compromise the quality or integrity of your posts with junk words and distractions, but with my seven tips and tricks for writing longer blogs, you’ll have the tools you need to create valuable, interesting, and personality-laden content that impresses Google and your readers.
+You shouldn’t compromise the quality or integrity of your writing with junk words and distractions, but with my seven tips and tricks for writing longer blogs, you’ll have the tools you need to create valuable, interesting, and personality-laden content that impresses Google and your readers.

 Boom, solid 3/5 again Aime.